GasinAn/AdvForNotes/Type_declaration.md

 ## Explicit initialization and the SAVE attribute

 The appearance of `` `initialization` `` in an `` `entity-decl` `` for a variable specifies that the variable is with explicit initialization.
-WARNING: Explicit initialization of a variable that is not in an obsolescent common block IMPLIES the SAVE attribute, and a variable which has the SAVE attribute in a procedure will be equivalent to a static local variable in C. This implication often cause misunderstanding, and I suggest that you should only add the `` `initialization` `` when you have explicitly specified the SAVE attribute, or the PARAMETER attribute (The PARAMETER attribute specifies that the `` `object-name` `` is not the name of a variable but a name of a named constant), by adding a `` `attr-spec` ``.
+WARNING: Explicit initialization of a variable that is not in an obsolescent common block IMPLIES the SAVE attribute, and a variable which has the SAVE attribute in a procedure will be equivalent to a static local variable in C. This implication often cause misunderstanding, and I suggest that you should only add the `` `initialization` `` when you have explicitly specified the SAVE attribute, or the PARAMETER attribute (The PARAMETER attribute specifies that the `` `object-name` `` is not the name of a variable but a name of a named constant), by adding an `` `attr-spec` ``.
 For example, it is proper for you to write the following three programs,
 ```fortran-free-form
 program main
     implicit none